mikeobrien/mikeobrien.github.com/lab/index.md

 Building scientific apparatus can be challenging when you are first starting out.
 The purpose of this site to act as a living lab book to help experimenters get up to speed on a few technologies and techniques.

-**DISCLAIMER**: I am not a experimental physicist or electrical engineer.
+**DISCLAIMER**: I am not an experimental physicist or electrical engineer.
 Although I do my best to present the material as accurately as possible I cannot make any guarantees.
 Also some experiments involve very high voltages (> 100kV) which can seriously injure or kill.
 YOU are responsible for educating yourself and for your own safety.

 ### <a id="learning-resources"></a> Learning Resources